Tore422/DAT355_Third_Assignment_Epsilon/README.md

 3.1)<br>
 ETL file is exe.etl in (model-ws/Exercise3/exe.etl)<br>
-and the output .javacode file is in (model-ws/Exercise3/output/MyRelationalModel.javacode)
+and the output .relational file is in (model-ws/Exercise3/output/MyRelationalModel.relational).

+It seems it is not possible to specify Column data type as NUMBER,<br>
+as ETL cant find the enum for some reason?<br>
+Error: Cannot find enumeration literal SQLDataType#NUMBER in model IN<br>

+3.2)<br>
 To be done.
 Work in progress...

-3.2)<br>
-To be done.

 3.3)<br>
 To be done.